hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

    Loop_Generator: MCFM

 in the process section of the run card and add it to the list of generators in :ref:`ME_GENERATORS`.
-Of course, MCFM's process.DAT file has to be copied to the current run directory.
+MCFM's process.DAT file should automatically be copied to the current run directory during intitialisation.

+Note that for unweighted event generation, there is also an option to choose different loop-amplitude providers for the pilot run and the accepted events via the ``Pilot_Loop_Generator`` option.

 .. _Debugging a crashing/stalled event: